 Some now say using the Pace-Stick is a dying art within the British Armed Forces, but there still remains an annual competition in June each year.

 The competition is held at Sandhurst and sees fierce competition from teams travelling to UK from far-flung places such as Bahrain, Jordan and Pakistan.

 Any teams selected to compete will first be expected to have won a preliminary competition before being accepted to take part at the world championships held each year in the UK.

 The competition is where teams of up to four will compete in different categories to be in with a chance to win the title of World Champion Pace-Sticking Team or for the prestigious title of Individual World Pace-Sticking Champion.

-Each team member will be judged on their overall turnout and bearing while on parade and are expected conduct the same set routine, which each team has to perform in perfect sequence - any wrong words of command or kit that is less than immaculate will result in points being deducted from their team score card.
+Each team member will be judged on their overall turnout and bearing while on parade and are expected to conduct the same set routine, which each team has to perform in perfect sequence.
+Any wrong words of command or kit that is less than immaculate will result in points being deducted from their team scorecard.

 Cover Image: UK MOD © Crown Copyright 2019